๐Ÿ’ปApplications of Scientific Computing

 Trapezoidal Rule

-• Works well for periodic functions over complete periods, where endpoint errors cancel out
+• Works surprisingly well for periodic functions integrated over complete periods, where endpoint errors cancel out due to symmetry.

 Simpson's Rule

-• Exact for polynomials up to degree 3—the sweet spot between simplicity and accuracy for most applications
+• Exact for polynomials up to degree 3.
+This is the sweet spot between simplicity and accuracy for most applications.

-Compare: Trapezoidal vs. Simpson's rule—both are Newton-Cotes formulas, but Simpson's fourth-order error convergence makes it far superior for smooth functions.
-Trapezoidal wins for rough or periodic data.
+Compare: Trapezoidal vs. Simpson's rule are both Newton-Cotes formulas, but Simpson's O(h4)O(h^4) error convergence makes it far superior for smooth functions.
+The trapezoidal rule wins for rough data or periodic functions over complete periods.

 Computing Derivatives from Discrete Data